 In order to understand Bible prophecy, it is important to know some key facts about Bible prophecy interpretation.
-God spoke to the Biblical prophets through dreams and visions.
+One of the ways God spoke to the prophets was through dreams and visions.
 Most dreams and visions contain symbolism, and the Bible actually tells us how to interpret symbolism.

 In Genesis, Jacob had a prophetic dream of speckled and spotted goats that foretold his future income.
-Joseph had two dreams, one of sheaves of wheat bowing to him, and one of the sun and moon and eleven stars bowing to him.
-Then later while in prison, the Pharaoh’s wine steward and chief baker each had a dream which Joseph interpreted, which was followed by Pharaoh having a dream which Joseph also interpreted.
+Joseph had two dreams; one of sheaves of wheat bowing to him, and one of the sun and moon and eleven stars bowing to him.
+Then later, while in prison, the Pharaoh’s wine steward and chief baker each had a dream which Joseph interpreted; then Pharaoh had a dream which Joseph interpreted.
 Later the king of Babylon had a dream which Daniel interpreted, and Daniel himself had prophetic dreams he called “night visions.”